Published: September 17, 2017

 💰 What About the Event App Development Cost?

 💡 4 Recommendations for You to Follow by The Stormotion Team

 Mobile applications became an integral part of almost any party, fest or conference.
 Yet, with the latest ban on app-builders many people were left bewildered, having no idea how to make an event app.
 But keep calm as today we’re going to make everything clear!

-Nowadays it’s possible to create an event app for any occasion: from elections to your grandma’s birthday party.
+Nowadays it’s possible to create a mobile event app for any occasion: from elections to your grandma’s birthday party.
 Smartphones and the Internet have radically changed the way we communicate and interact with each other so it’s absolutely expected that this social sphere won’t stay aside.
 Looking for proofs, huh?

 That’s what event planners say: